varnerlab/CHEME-1800-Computing-Book/_sources/unit-3-learning/penalty.md

 For a penalty method, we start with a small $\lambda$ and repeat the $x$ estimation problem with larger and larger values of $\lambda$.
 This makes constraint violation more expensive for each subsequent refinement of the estimate of $x$.
 ```

 With a penalty method, we can choose any value for the starting value of $x$.
-Let's do an example penalty method calculation ({prf:ref}`example-quad-penalty-method`):
+Let's do an example penalty method calculation that uses a [simple evolutionary algorithm](https://en.wikipedia.org/wiki/Evolutionary_algorithm) to generate new guesses for $x$ ({prf:ref}`example-quad-penalty-method`):

 ````{prf:example} Penalty method example
 :label: example-quad-penalty-method